pebe22-bth/mvc/templates/card/docs/classes/App/Card/Card.md

 **Return Value:**

-The value of the card that was just set
+The value of the card